 “I see the future development of painting taking place in workshops… not in any holy temple of the arts.”

-Heartfield is easily one of the most vocal members of the KPD.
-He publicly voices his opinions and creates political art without appearing to be concerned for the consequences.
-He continues to do so even while he is being savagely beaten.
+Heartfield one of the most vocal members of the KPD.
+He publicly voices his opinions, creating anti-fascist anti-war political art without appearing to be concerned for the consequences.
+He continues to speak out even while he is being savagely beaten.

-His growth as an artist is clear.
+From 1916 to 1929, Heartfield’s growth as a collage artist, a graphic designer, and a political activist is unprecented.
 By 1929, he is poised to experience some of the most productive, brilliant, and dangerous years of his career.

 By 1938, his “art as a weapon” will make him number five on The Gestapo’s Most Wanted List